dastagg/launch25/README.md

 This is an updated version of LunarVim's launch nvim configuration.

-Updates include:
+## Updates include:

-Changed order of init.lua and added comments to "extras" Created a basic development environment in user.
+Changed order of init.lua and added comments to "extras"

+Created a basic development environment in user.

 Added all extra development packages in user/extra.

 Which-key to v3

-Indent-Blankline including integration with rainbow-delimiters
+Updated Indent-Blankline to include integration with rainbow-delimiters